 Contact Professional Attorneys for Workers Compensation Benefits

-All in all, if you believe you may be entitled to workers compensation benefits, contact the law office of Scott J. Sternberg & Associates, P.A. at 561-687-5660 for a free consultation to see how our legal team can help you receive the proper benefits and rights for your injury.
+All in all, if you believe you may be entitled to workers compensation benefits, contact the law office of Sternberg / Forsythe, P.A. at 561-687-5660 for a free consultation to see how our legal team can help you receive the proper benefits and rights for your injury.